-- 1. Attending ALL mandatory internship seminars and meetings, or completing all online versions of the seminars and meetings: - Students are required to read through this Syllabus, and the Internship Manual
+- 1. Attending ALL mandatory internship seminars and meetings, or completing all online versions of the seminars and meetings: - Students are required to read through this Syllabus, and the Internship Manual before they begin their internships.

 (https://rht.gmu.edu/assets/docs/rht/tem/TEM%20Internship%20Manual.pdf),